 LSU baseball postponed for third time due to weather, set to start at 9:06 p.m.

-BATON ROUGE - The start of the LSU baseball game against Kentucky in the Baton Rouge Super Regional has been postponed again and as of 8 p.m. the NCAA has not announced when the game will be scheduled to resume.
+BATON ROUGE - The LSU baseball game against Kentucky in the Baton Rouge Super Regional was supposed to ba a day game, scheduled for 2 p.m., but was postponed three times and started at 9 p.m.

 The Kentucky Wildcat baseball team has left their dugout and is leaving the stadium.